Southwest LRT: Kenilworth alignment (routes 1A, 3A-chosen route)

 The Kenilworth Corridor was acquired by the HCRRA to preserve it for future rail transit.
 The Kenilworth routing would have provided shorter ride times for the majority of the line's users compared to the 3C routing.
-It is also less expensive to build and operate.
+It was considered less expensive to build and operate.

 Supporters of a network alignment propose that a streetcar or trolley line be installed alongside the Midtown Greenway to connect the Southwest LRT line to the existing Blue Line; however, this will not occur.
 Rather LRT will be used for the full stretch of the line.
 The Midtown Greenway Coalition has long supported and promoted the network alignment.
 The group successfully prevented the trench from being used for a busway and instead pitched the idea of the trench being used for a potential streetcar line.

 Some residents living adjacent to the Kenilworth Corridor favored the 3C route because they were concerned about the noise and disturbance of the trains passing through the corridor near their homes.
 The Kenilworth Corridor presently contains an active freight rail line and the light rail will be in addition to this existing track.
 Operating the two LRT tracks adjacent to the Twin Cities & Western Railroad line (four freight trains each day) will require Metro Transit to purchase a standard $300 Million insurance policy holding the railroad harmless for any accidents caused by derailments of freight or LRT trains.
 The annual premium cost of this policy is approximately $1.5 Million.

+Members of Southwest Policy Advisory Committee allege that the chair of the committee, Hennepin County commissioner Gail Dorfman, refused to allow debate over concerns with the Kenilworth Corridor alignment.
+They also allege that County planners manipulated cost benefit calculations of the different route options to lead to preference for the Kenilworth alignment.

 Greenway/Nicollet alignment (route 3C)

 Advocates of the 3C route wanted the line to directly serve Uptown and Eat Street, and feel that routing the line through the Kenilworth Corridor would be a missed opportunity for increased ridership and better transit in this area of Minneapolis.

 Some Eat Street business owners were concerned that the access and traffic problems resulting from the construction period on Nicollet Avenue would severely affect their business.
 Engineers indicated Nicollet Avenue may have been tunneled instead of at-grade.

 In early 2008, Hennepin County Medical Center acquired a city block parcel at 28th Street and Nicollet where the 3C Route would turn from the Midtown Greenway trench onto or under Nicollet Avenue.
-HCMC is building a clinic on the site that does not incorporate a light rail station or easement into the building.
+HCMC built a clinic on the site that does not incorporate a light rail station or easement into the building.
 That would have prevented the 3C route from turning at this location since there is not enough space for tracks to make the minimum required turning radius.